 Up until the last decade or so, the only option for correcting astigmatism was LRI.
 But then toric intraocular lenses were developed for cataract replacement surgery.
 These lenses correct for astigmatism, so not only is the cataract-clouded natural lens gone and replaced with a crystal clear intraocular lens, but the patient’s astigmatism is gone as well.

 So which is better, LRI or toric IOLs?
-Ophthalmologists generally agree that LRI is best for correcting low amounts of astigmatism, 1.5 diopter or less.
-Toric IOLs are best for astigmatism of 1.5 diopter or higher.
+Ophthalmologists generally agree that LRI is best for correcting low amounts of astigmatism, 1.5 diopters or less.
+Toric IOLs are best for astigmatism of 1.5 diopters or higher.

 Recovery After Limbal Relaxing Incision Surgery

 After LRI, your eye may be sensitive to light for a few hours, and it may feel as if you have a foreign object in it.
 There is very little discomfort.
 While your astigmatism may be reduced as soon as the day after your LRI procedure, it usually takes up to a few weeks for the results to stabilize.

 To learn more about limbal relaxing incision and to find out if you are a candidate, contact Jacksonville Eye Center.
 Call us at 904-355-5555 or submit an online contact form to schedule a consultation with Dr. Schnipper.
 Our practice serves Jacksonville, FL, and surrounding areas.